accelist/nextjs-starter/README.md

 - When that is not the case, `problem` can be a generic JSON object (values accessible via index syntax: `problem['someData']`) or simply a `string` if the response body is not JSON (use `if (typeof problem === 'object')` to check).

-Unlike Fetch API, this wrapper will not throw.
+Unlike Fetch API, these wrappers will not throw.
 If an unhandled exception has occurred when performing the HTTP request, `error` will contain the caught exception.

-These Fetch APIs are configured with these request headers:
+The functions returned from `useFetchWithAccessToken` use these default HTTP request headers:

 ```ts
 {